joseph-flinn/site/data/posts/0016-what-how-social.md

 things:  1) creating social or business opportunities that wouldn't otherwise be there, and 2) increasing a person's natural resources of Community (_Your Money or Your Life_ [[1](https://yourmoneyoryourlife.com/book-summary/)].

-In her book _Captivate: The Science of Succeeding with People_[[1](https://www.scienceofpeople.com/captivate/)], Vanessa Van Edwards discusses skills and techniques to prevent being awkward at networking events or other social gatherings (among a great many other things).
-One of those tools that she explores is something that she calls a Spark: that piqued curiosity between two people that connect them and fosters a desire to learn more about the other.
+In her book _Captivate: The Science of Succeeding with People_ [[1](https://www.scienceofpeople.com/captivate/)], Vanessa Van Edwards discusses skills and techniques to overcome awkwardness at networking events or other social gatherings (among a great many other things).
+One of those tools that she explores is something that she calls a Spark: the piqued curiosity between two people that connect them and fosters a desire to learn more about the other.
 Using "Sparky questions"--open ended and unexpected questions--to create a Spark and start and initiate the human connection.
 The human brain is wired to seek out novelty [[3](https://www.ciis.edu/news/novelty-keeps-your-brain-healthy)], so these types of open ended question _spark_ the curiosity that starts that creates an immediate interest in the conversation.

 Connecting Van Edward's work to Chris Voss's work in _Never Split the Difference_